xmos/lib_mic_array/doc/rst/src/getting_started.rst

   Only **16 kHz**, **32 kHz**, and **48 kHz** are supported.
-  This is because the default decimation factors provided as part of the library (see :ref:`default_filters`) are predesigned for a small set of decimation factors and they assune a fixed input PDM frequency of **3.072 MHz**
+  This is because the default decimation factors provided as part of the library (see :ref:`default_filters`) are predesigned for a small set of decimation factors and they assume a fixed input PDM frequency of **3.072 MHz**

 - Only one mic array instance: